wahlemedia/tailwindcss-plugin-aspect-ratio/README.md

 ## Installation
 Add this plugin to your project

 ```
   npm install tailwindcss-plugin-aspect-ratio --save-dev
 ```

 ## Usage

-Here is an example how to add this plugin to your project
+Here is an exampl one how to add this plugin to your project

 ```
 // tailwind.config.js